 There are a number of steps involved in YouFor2032, which look slightly different depending on which program you are interested in.
 In general, there are 3 parts of the program:

 Fill out the online application and register for a testing day.

 Attend a testing or come-and-try day – put your best foot forward and show us what you’ve got!

-Successful athletes will be invited to trial their new sport, and those who demonstrate potential will be invited to further training opportunities.
+Successful athletes will be invited to trial for up to 7 sports, and those who demonstrate potential will be invited to further training opportunities.

 By applying for the Youfor2032 Talent Identification Program, you are taking the first step to what could be the most unforgettable life experiences you’ll ever have.
 There will be hard work, many challenges, disappointments and triumphs.
 For those who make it, the experience of representing your country in the world’s biggest sporting event will be unparalleled

 Everyone’s story is different, but most who have climbed to the upper echelons of sport have had a lot of support, development and assistance along the way.
 That’s where we come in.
 Identifying and nurturing sporting talent at the right time is a huge factor in achieving success.
 We want to give our talented Queenslanders the opportunity to excel in sport by supporting them with specialised development, training and coaching programs.

 In partnership with target sports, the Youfor2032 Talent Identification Program is one approach to developing our next generation of sporting heroes.
 Sports will also continue to closely track and monitor talent from within their own sporting pathways.
 To ensure no stone is left unturned, we are working with sports to identify talent that may not have been discovered for a particular sport – but could be really good at it!
 Maybe you are an aspiring netballer or footballer, but who knows, you may have the potential to be a world-beater in canoeing, cycling or rowing!